Common Traits of Bar Passers & Why Mental Fortitude Is Important for Bar Preparation

 “If more information was the answer, then we’d all be billionaires with perfect abs.”

-But the #1 hurdle that I’ve encountered with people taking the bar isn’t skills, technology, or knowledge itself.
+But even then, the top differentiator that I’ve encountered with people taking the bar isn’t skills or knowledge.

-It’s, uh, mindset.
-I lowkey cringe at this term because it’s sometimes associated with impractical woo-woo and things like visualization.
+It’s HOW they think.
+I lowkey hesitate to use the term “mindset” because it’s sometimes associated with impractical woo-woo things like visualization.

-It’s getting harder to pass the bar exam…and that’s exactly why you should go for it.
+It’s getting harder to pass the bar exam…and that’s exactly why you should go for it now.
+And make this your last time.

 It’s not going to get easier.
-When the bar is set high, it’s actually an opportunity to stand out more.
+But when the bar is set high, it’s actually an opportunity to stand out more.

-If you take the time to observe people who have passed the bar exam, you can kind of tell why.
-There’s something about their behavior:
+If you observe people who have passed the bar exam long enough, you notice some patterns in their behavior:

 1. They don’t get stuck on perfectionism.